NF1080p/ODE-lateral-stability/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;3a.
 Open the repository directory in a python environment (vscode)\

 4. Set the desired initial variables in the __init__ function of Simulator_Main.py
-5. Variables are preset with defaults and recommended variables are described in full in comments above the call to globalize_physics_vars()
+5. Variables are preset with defaults and recommended variables are described in full in comments above the call to `globalize_physics_vars()`.
+To start the sim with autopilot engaged, toggle change the input `Autopilot` to `True` (`Autopilot=True`).
+By default, the sim starts with autopilot off.
 6. To run the sim, run `python Simulator_Main.py` in your terminal.
 A GUI will pop up showing the aircraft motion.
-7. Enjoy the visual display of lateral stability/instabililty
+7. Enjoy the visual display of lateral stability/instabililty.
+8. To use manual control, run the simulation as normal, and type 'A' or 'D' into the terminal to bank left and right respectively.
+9. To use the autopilot, run the simulation as normal, and type 'P' into the terminal.
+Note that manual control is disabled if autopilot is active.
+10. The terminal should acknowledge the input and will attempt to stabilize the aircraft.
+11. In some cases of anhedral, stabilization may be impossible if the autopilot is activated too late.
-8. Once satisfied, end the sim by closing the GUI.
+12. Once satisfied, end the sim by closing the GUI.
 The sim will end automatically if the aircaft hits one of its failure conditions
-9. This generates a file called `data-SIM_START_DATE_AND_TIME.txt` in the folder `./data/`.
+13. This generates a file called `data-SIM_START_DATE_AND_TIME.txt` in the folder `./data/`.
 This file is formatted as:
     ```
     horizontal position (m)     vertical position (m)     bank angle (deg)    time (s)
     ```
-10. To plot this data, run `python grapher.py`.
+14. To plot this data, run `python grapher.py`.
-11. The most recent set of data will be plotted
+15. The most recent set of data will be plotted.
-12. To use manual control, run the simulation as normal, and type 'A' or 'D' into the terminal to bank left and right respectively
-13. To use the autopilot, run the simulation as normal, and type 'P' into the terminal.
-Note that manual control is disabled if autopilot is active.
-14. The terminal should acknowledge the input and will attempt to stabilize the aircraft
-15. In some cases of anhedral, stabilization may be impossible if the autopilot is activated too late.